Editing MIME Types

 To revert the changes you have made to the MIME type definitions, select Reset MIME Types.
 To revert the changes you have made to the default editors, select Reset Handlers.

-Note: If you now select OK or Apply, you permanently lose all your own patterns and magic headers.
-The changes are reverted the next time you start Qt Creator.
+Note: If you select OK or Apply after reverting changes, you permanently lose all your own patterns and magic headers.
+They are removed the next time you start Qt Creator.

 © 2021 The Qt Company Ltd. Documentation contributions included herein are the copyrights of their respective owners.
 The documentation provided herein is licensed under the terms of the GNU Free Documentation License version 1.3 as published by the Free Software Foundation.
 Qt and respective logos are trademarks of The Qt Company Ltd in Finland and/or other countries worldwide.
 All other trademarks are property of their respective owners.